 We do not mean to say that the induction of visions was the primary purpose in building huge megalithic sites such as Stonehenge or pyramids.
 The purpose there is another discussion altogether, to be held at another time.** But rock art sites and vision quest sites may have been placed, where brains would be powerfully affected by the same energies which attract crop formations.

-For those of us living in the twenty-first century, it is good to remember that these fluctuations occur at some level everywhere, mostly two hours or so before dawn.
+For those of us who live in the twenty-first century, it is good to remember that these fluctuations occur at some level everywhere, mostly two hours or so before dawn.
 Studies have shown that people lying flat on their back with head toward the east while a modest laboratory fluctuation takes place, report experiences of blissful reverie.
 Those with head pointed north report fear and anxiety, while west and south produce no noticeable effects.
 Like it or not, we are all involved in an electromagnetic dance with our home planet, every single day.
-So while the mystery may be solved, the magic and wonder of the dance is something we take joy in for as long as we may live.
+So, while the mystery may be solved, the magic and wonder of the dance is something we take joy in for as long as we may live.

 Modern ecological science concentrates on the importance to life of water, nutrients, and temperature – all key ingredients to the chemistry of life.
 However, the mechanisms of life are electrical as well as chemical.
 Our nervous systems constitute our own internal ‘wiring’.
 This wiring is affected by electromagnetic changes on the environment.
 In fact, our consciousness can be radically altered by such changes.